laravel/nova-docs/3.0/resources/fields.md

 :::warning Code Field JSON Validation

-Nova does not apply the `json` validation for `Code` fields automatically.
+Nova does not automatically apply the `json` validation rule for `Code` fields.
 It's up to the user to specify this rule.
 :::

 #### Syntax Highlighting